 Edward Wrentmore Cook was born on 28 February 1829 in Wrington, Somerset, England, son of William Cook and Ann Wrentmore.
-Edward Cook arrived at Boston, Massachusetts, USA, on 5 August 1852 and a few weeks later on 21 September 1852 he married Emily Anne Groves (1829-1915) at Boston, Massachusetts, USA.
+Edward Cook arrived at Boston, Massachusetts, USA, on 5 August 1852 and a few weeks later on 21 September 1852 he married Emily Anne Groves (1829-1915) in America (Boston).
 A short time after this Edward and Emily arrived in Sydney, where they had the first of their eleven children (7 sons and 4 daughters) in 1854.
 Cook divorced his wife on 14 August 1882 in Sydney.
 Edward Wrentmore Cook died on 25 May 1890 at 432 Oxford St, Paddington, NSW and he was buried in the Anglican Section of Waverley Cemetery.
 He lived at Raglan Street, Waterloo.
 Edward Wrentmore Cook left a Will and his estate and assets were assessed at £5,681.

 Occupation & interests